anfeMurillo/Noise-DBML/README.md

 - **Visual Rendering**: See your database schema as a professional diagram
 - **Drag & Drop**: Organize tables by dragging them around the canvas
 - **Pan & Zoom**: Navigate large schemas with smooth controls
-- **Layout Persistence**: Your table positions are automatically saved
+- **Layout Persistence**: Your table positions are automatically saved per file
 - **Theme-Aware**: Seamlessly adapts to VS Code's light, dark, and high contrast themes
+- **Export to PNG**: Save your diagram as an image file

 ### 👁️ Diagram Views
 Create focused views to manage complex database schemas.